 There has been a minimum wage dispute in the textile sector in the past; however, the prices haven’t drastically increased.
 Increased productivity by skilled labor has kept the prices level.
 Prices have been slowly increasing which needs to be balanced by more efficient production.

-Most Latin American countries are dependent on other nations for raw materials, generally from Asian countries.
+Most of the Latin America countries are dependent on other nations for raw materials, generally from Asian countries.
 This is a hurdle for the American countries to overcome.

 The new import restrictions from the USA are also affecting Latin America Industries.